webpro-nl/knip/packages/docs/src/content/docs/guides/handling-issues.md

 title: Handling Issues
 ---

 A long list of unused items can be frustrating.
-The list may contain many false positives and/or it shows a lot of things that can be removed from the codebase.
+The list may contain false positives, but also things that can actually be removed from the codebase.
+You can get a lot of value out of Knip, but sometimes it requires some initial configuration.

-This pages guides you in dealing with false positives, and wraps up with a few things you can do if there's still a lot of work ahead of you.
+This pages guides you in dealing with false positives.
 It makes sense to go over the issue types one by one.
 For instance, reducing the number of unused files will also reduce the number of unused dependencies.
 It's recommended to work this list from top to bottom.

 ## Unused files